Game Preview: Condors v Eagles, 7 p.m.

 - Game Preview: Condors v Eagles, 7 p.m. - Bakersfield Condors

-- Wolf Pack Host Bruins in Key Atlantic Division Tilt - Hartford Wolf Pack
+- Wolf Pack Visit Islanders in Latest Installment of 'Battle of Connecticut' - Hartford Wolf Pack

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.